The 5 Best Restaurant EPOS Systems: Our Top Picks

 Software

-• Reservation management, to help you book out tables in advance and gather customer data
+• Reservation management: To help you book out tables in advance and gather customer data

-• Online ordering functionality, so you can offer your food to takeaway customers or accept online pre-orders
+• Online ordering functionality: So you can offer your food to takeaway customers or accept online pre-orders

-• Analytics, so you can learn which meals are most popular, which staff members are processing the most transactions, and more
+• Analytics: So you can learn which meals are most popular, which staff members are processing the most transactions, and more

-• Customer loyalty programs, so you can offer benefits that entice customers back to your restaurant as repeat visitors
+• Customer loyalty programs: So you can offer benefits that entice customers back to your restaurant as repeat visitors

 Hardware

 Think about the important pieces of hardware that your business needs, and how many of them you need – from POS terminals and card machines to receipt printers, kitchen printers, and cash drawers.
-While most providers can offer portable card machines so your staff can take payments at the table, some providers can replace them with a mobile tablet that can save you some money and streamline the number of gadgets you need to maintain.
-Ensure your durability and compatibility needs are met.

 How much do restaurant EPOS systems cost?